-Rishikesh, located not far from Haridwar, is as popular with western spiritual seekers as what Haridwar is with Hindu pilgrims.
+Rishikesh, located not far from Haridwar, is as popular with western spiritual seekers as Haridwar is with Hindu pilgrims.
 Known as the birthplace of yoga, people flock there to meditate, do yoga, and learn about other aspects of Hinduism in the various ashrams and yoga institutes.
-Despite the growing number of visitors, the town's lanes and alleys retain a old-world charm.
+Despite the growing number of visitors, the town's lanes and alleys retain an old-world charm.
 It remains a wonderful place to relax and unwind among nature.

 - Location: 40 minutes drive northeast of Haridwar.

 - Which Should You Visit: Haridwar or Rishikesh?